arch-r45/strataDB/README.md

 After we are done with setting all the new values, we need to ensure we hold a mutex lock over our directory buffer while we go and delete our files that we no longer need and change our important current_fd_buffer_index variable.
 We cannot have another thread entering into their critical section on a read and trying to index into a variable that then gets deleted by our compaction call.
 We need to replace our directory buffer in global memory with our new buffer and then we can release the mutex lock.

-Lastly, the file threshold number was never specified in bitcask’s papers, and this could be something that could be researched further.
+Lastly, the file threshold number was never specified in Bitcask’s papers, and this could be something that could be researched further.
 It probably is very application dependent, but there should be an optimal threshold number that can reach some equilibrium point between amount of data on disk, and speed of executing reads and writes.

+The compaction technique here saves a lot of storage space.
+Obviously if the application developer uses it incorrectly and has a large amount of unique keys, compaction will be less effective.
+But this is very similar in Relational Database Management systems and building query optimizers.
+In the end, the best relational query optimization plan can be rendered obsolete by incorrect use by the developer.
+So we are making an assumption that the developer uses our tool properly when we assess the storage use benchmarks.
+If we follow the constraint that all keys need to be able to fit in available memory, then we are assuming this database is used by applications with a small number of keys relative to the total number of individual records.
+The compaction technique therefore could be estimated at saving 99 percent of the total storage space because we assume same-key writes are prominent.
+In assessing the space complexity, it should always be linear in respect to the number of unique keys we have, because compaction clears out any duplicates.
+Again, part of the space complexity relies on what we set the file threshold number to, but assuming we pick an optimal threshold, the space complexity should still be linear.